CaloChallenge/homepage/README.md

 </p>

 <p style='text-align: justify;'>
-The purpose of this challenge is to spur the development and benchmarking of fast and high-fidelity calorimeter shower generation using deep learning methods.
+The purpose of this challenge was to spur the development and benchmarking of fast and high-fidelity calorimeter shower generation using deep learning methods.
 Currently, generating calorimeter showers of interacting particles (electrons, photons, pions, ...) using GEANT4 is a major computational bottleneck at the LHC, and it is forecast to overwhelm the computing budget of the LHC experiments in the near future.
 Therefore there is an urgent need to develop GEANT4 emulators that are both fast (computationally lightweight) and accurate.
 The LHC collaborations have been developing fast simulation methods for some time, and the hope of this challenge is to directly compare new deep learning approaches on common benchmarks.
 It is expected that participants will make use of cutting-edge techniques in generative modeling with deep learning, e.g. GANs, VAEs and normalizing flows.
+The results of the CaloChallenge are summarized in the <a href='https://arxiv.org/abs/2410.21611'>final write-up</a>.
 </p>

 <p style='text-align: justify;'>